-The highly interactive nature of this exercise makes it an ideal experience to reflect on the establishment and maintenance of certain social and interpersonal competencies.
-Here are just a few observations that you could explore in a moment’s reflection at the conclusion of the activity:
+The highly interactive nature of this exercise makes it an ideal experience to reflect on the level of safety consciousness in your group, not to mention, emotional intelligence.
+To this end, here are just a few observations that you could explore in a moment’s reflection at the conclusion of the activity:

 Did we look after the emotional and physical safety of others during our frenetic interactions?

 Did you observe any interactions that concerned you?
 Why?

 How did these interactions reconcile with our full value agreements?